Chaanks/stklia/recipes/Voxceleb/README.md

 The speakers dataset used here are VoxCeleb (1+2).
 The only portion used for training is VoxCeleb 2 (train portion).
 The evaluation is computed on VoxCeleb 1 (train+test portion).

 ### VoxCeleb
 We use the VoxCeleb recipe in Kaldi to create our training examples.
-We also want to create a data directory that contains the longest 200,000 recordings, which we will use to train the backend.
 The modified version is found in `run_vc_dataprep.sh`

 To run this, modify the variables at the top of the file to point to the location of VoxCeleb 1, 2, and MUSAN corpora, and then run the following, with `$KALDI_ROOT` referring to the location of your Kaldi installation.